attila-lendvai/maru/README.md

 This git repo is a conversion of Ian Piumarta's mercurial repo that was once available at http://piumarta.com/hg/maru/, whose contents are preserved in the branch called `piumarta`.
-The plan is to eventually revive most of the goodies available there in a more organized/approachable manner, and also pay attention to the bootstrapping issues.
+The plan is to eventually revive most of the goodies available there in a more organized and approachable manner, and also pay attention to the bootstrapping issues.

 To the best of my knowledge this repo holds the latest published state of